eleda77/eleda77.github.io/docs/vocab_list.md

 **epatant** - startling or shocking

+**epicure** - a person who takes particular pleasure in fine food and drink

 **equerry** - an officer of the British royal household who attends or assists members of the royal family

 **eructation** - a belch